-- . on a historical actual basis; - . on a pro forma basis to give effect to this offering and our concurrent convertible note offering; and $% \left(1\right) =\left(1\right) \left(1$ - . on a total pro forma as adjusted basis to give effect to: - --borrowings under our proposed new subsidiary credit facility, - --borrowings under our existing subsidiary credit facilities, - -- the concurrent offering of Mediacom Broadband senior notes and - -- the completion of the AT&T acquisitions.
+- . on a historical actual basis; - . on a pro forma basis to give effect to this offering and our concurrent Class A common stock offering; and - . on a total pro forma as adjusted basis to give effect to: - --borrowings under our proposed new subsidiary credit facility, - --borrowings under our existing subsidiary credit facilities, - -- the concurrent offering of Mediacom Broadband senior notes and - -- the completion of the AT&T acquisitions.